 What is adult ADHD?

 Does your partner seem to struggle to remain focused on what you are saying?
-Forget important things you told them just a few days prior?adhd in relationships
+Forget important things you told them just a few days prior? - Difficulty completing tasks and keeping organized

 Maybe you feel you are hyper-aware of your partner missing social cues when you are out with friends.
 Sarcasm, hurt feelings, and unspoken messages don’t seem to ‘get through’ to them in the same way as other people.